ajanta91/load-more-ajax/readme.txt

 'Load More Ajax Lite' is easiest and lite weight plugin that you can show posts and custom post type posts load more and category filter.
 Create your blog list/grid view page easily by using simple shortcode.

 Main Shortcode: [load_more_ajax_lite]
-Setup attributes according to your demand.
+Add attributes according to your demand.
 No attribute is required.
 [load_more_ajax_lite post_type="" posts_per_page="" filter="" include="" exclude="" text_limit="" style="" column=""]

 Attributes & values: